A-Level Computer Science Programming Revision Notes

 Simple Explanation

 Programming is like giving instructions to a computer to perform tasks.
-You write code using specific rules of a programming language, which tells the computer what to do step by step.
-By using different structures like loops and functions, you can make your programs more efficient and easier to manage.
+You write code using specific languages, which tells the computer what to do step by step.
+By learning programming, you can create software, solve problems, and automate tasks efficiently.

 Memory Trick